JoeWroe/mars-rover/README.md

 => "1 3 N"

-- *Since the problem mentions a camera at certain points, but does not go into great detail about the functionality required from that camera, an scaffolding for a future class has been included.*
+- *Since the problem mentions a camera, but does not go into great detail about the behaviour required from that camera, scaffolding for a future class has been included.*

 `require './lib/camera.rb'`
 `camera = camera.new(mars_rover: mars_rover)`